anthonylangsworth/FCMS/README.md

 # Use

 First, create an account on https://fleetcarrier.space.
+Optionally, configure Discord integration for your squadron's Discord server.
 You will need your commander name, email address and API key.
 You can find or create your API key on https://fleetcarrier.space/my_carrier under the "Settings" tab on the right, as shown below:

 ![Fleetcarrier.space HOW-TO](doc/HOW-TO.png)